Photo of a robot writing with a pencil.

 Microsoft Copilot is both a stand-alone text generator in addition to an Office 365 workspace integration and utilizes the ChatGPT 4 large language model.

 Like Google Gemini and ChatGPT Plus, Copilot is able to integrate search results from its engine to supplement the timestamped shortcomings of its dataset.
-Additionally, it offers the functionality to upload and generate images, chat with voice, and users can toggle between output tone styles.
+Additionally, it offers the functionality to upload files, generate images, chat with voice, and users can toggle between output tone styles.

 Claude